Routes · Hapjeong, Mapo-gu

 Which variant should I pick?

-First time, take the classic 12 km.
-It covers the full character of the route (city → forest → bridges → Seonyudo) in a manageable distance.
-Want longer?
-The 17 km Mapo extension and 16 km Yeouido focus are both popular.
-The 28 km Sangam long is for marathon-training weeks.
-The Hangang Bus version is a softer option: we take the ferry out and run back.
+First time, take the classic 12 km: city → forest → bridges → Seonyudo.
+The 17 km Mapo extension and 16 km Yeouido focus are both popular, the 28 km Sangam long is for marathon weeks, and the Hangang Bus version is softer: ferry out, run back.

 -